Home Artists Posts Import Register

 Times are changing

-While fixing everything I had to update to the new version of Unity, which was unfortunate, since literally 5 minutes later, I found out about Unity's self-destruction (taxing developers about half a cent for each individual install of a game, including reinstalls.
-They were planning to determine the number of installs through their own "proprietary data models".
+While fixing everything I had to update to the new version of Unity, which was unfortunate, since literally 5 minutes later, I found out about Unity's self-destruction (apparently taxing developers about half a cent for each individual install of a game, including reinstalls.
+From what I heard, they were planning to determine the number of installs through their own "proprietary data models".
 It's a scary thing for a company to hide how much they think you owe them.)

 For this and other reasons, I feel like this is the end of an era.
 Lethal Company is an ultimate kind of game, taking ideas and things I've learned from everywhere.
 I am not quite sure what I will do next.
 For a long, long time I have had a vision of a game that is somewhat similar to Outer Wilds, where you explore a dark, apocalyptic, alien-infested open world with an old car (think of the game Jalopy but in Cloverfield).
 I also want to make a very grounded, realistic cave diving or cave exploration game, probably multiplayer; the movement system would be very detailed, with realistic sort of dangers like drowning or falling or getting stuck and suffocating.
 I think these ideas will have to wait, because they are really bare-bones as game ideas, and they are probably better suited for Unreal Engine.